 Also, it bears mentioning that there are sample-specific dress shops: retailers that exclusively sell samples off-the-rack for a lower price!
 Some of my favorites are LVD Bridal in Nashville, Tennessee, and The Sample Shoppe here in Atlanta.
 Both have great selections from designers and high-quality samples.

 A household name to most brides by now, BHLDN , pronounced “beholden”, is the wedding line through Anthropologie.
 Comparatively, their prices are extremely reasonable, with most gowns lying in the $800-$2500 range.
 Plus, if you’re looking for something simpler, OR you catch something from their sale rack, you’re likely to save some real cash while getting a high-quality product.
-The gown you see below is less than $1000.
+The gown you see above is less than $1000.

 If you’re looking to save some money, have a dress like no one else, AND be sustainable, vintage shopping is the way to go.

 The Internet is a beautiful place.
 With the growing online consignment market, with sites like Poshmark, it only makes sense that there would be places for women to resell their wedding gowns.
-One of my 2020 brides needed a last-minute gown for her elopement, and she found the perfect one on Still White.
+One of my 2020 brides needed a last-minute gown for her elopement, and she found the perfect one on Still White, pictured above.
 You might have to scour, but you can narrow your searches by size, designer, and even price.